Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Planting & Care

-Watering: Clementines do not like wet feet.
-Be sure to give your tree a deep watering so that it can penetrate into the root system.
-After watering, allow the top 2-3 inches of the soil to dry out completely before watering again.
-Yellowing and droopy leaves is a common sign of over watering while brown, dry leaves are a sign of under watering.
+2. Watering: After watering (generally weekly), allow the top 2 to 3 inches of the soil to dry out completely before watering again.
 Mulching can help retain the soil moisture and also combat competing grasses/weeds.

-Fertilization: Feed your Clementine tree during the warmer spring and summer seasons with a citrus specific fertilizer once every six weeks.
-Espoma Citrus Tone is highly recommended but any organic fertilizer specifically for citrus should suffice.
-This will help keep your tree on a healthy growth cycle but also replenish the nutrients in the soil.
-During the fall and winter season, ease back to fertilizing once every 2-3 months.
+During the fall and winter season, ease back to fertilizing once every 2 to 3 months.
 Once the tree has matured a bit and has got a few years on it, you can skip the cold season fertilization.
-The same fertilizing regimen should be followed for potted Clementine trees as well.
+The same fertilizing regimen should be followed for potted Clementine Trees as well.
 Make sure to follow the application instructions written on the fertilizer bag.

-Pruning: Pruning can be done at any time of the year for in ground planted clementines except in the winter.
+4. Pruning: Pruning can be done at any time of the year for in ground planted clementines except in the winter.
 Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
-“Leggy” looking branches may indicate that there is not enough light getting to the tree’s interior.
 After the tree fruits, remove any dead wood and ventilate the center of the tree.
 Remove suckers as they form/grow from the base as they will steal away nutrients from the primary trunk of the tree.
-Pruning can be done at any time of the year for the potted clementine.
+Pruning can be done at any time of the year for the potted Clementine.